wzhongyuan/analytics-zoo/apps/imageClassification/src/main/scala/com/intel/analytics/bigdl/apps/imageClassification/README.md

                                .....................

-* ImageSpout  A Spout implementation to simulate continously feeding image data
+* **ImageSpout**  A Spout implementation to simulate continously feeding image data
-* ImagePredictor  A bolt implementation to predict on top of InceptionV1 with incoming image
+* **ImagePredictor**  A bolt implementation to predict on top of InceptionV1 with incoming image
-* LabelResult A bolt implementation to map prediction result with real imagenet labels
+* **LabelResult** A bolt implementation to map prediction result with real imagenet labels
-* ImageFilter A bolt implementation to filter out expected image with given keyword
+* **ImageFilter** A bolt implementation to filter out expected images with given keyword

 ### Steps for run the example